WiIIson/EMGFlow-Python-Package/docs/guide/about-emg.md

 second.
 When `Time` is absent or irregular, the sampling rate specifies the temporal spacing for analysis.

-### Power Spectral Density (PSD)
+### Power Spectral Density

-A PSD DataFrame represents the frequency-domain view of an EMG signal obtained via Fourier analysis.
+A Power Spectral Density (PSD) DataFrame represents the frequency-domain view of an EMG signal obtained via Fourier analysis.
 EMGFlow computes PSDs using Welch’s method—overlapped, windowed averaging, typically with a Hann window—to produce stable spectral estimates that complement the time-series view (LDS Group, 2003).